aa2mz/Tiny-Radio/hardware/not so tiny/readme.md

 ![schema](https://github.com/aa2mz/Tiny-Radio/blob/master/hardware/not%20so%20tiny/Sheet_2.png)

+Notes page 2 - There's a note in the upper left of page 2 suggesting a DC block in the Line-In signal but then I omitted the capacitor.
+I soldered a lead from a 100nF cap to one of the leads of ISR1 (39K resistor) and inserted the outer leads of the pair into the pads for ISR1 to acheive the effect.
-Notes page 1 - Electret mic input probably doesn't need an amplfier prior to use by an IC mixer.
+Electret mic input probably doesn't need an amplfier prior to use by an IC mixer.
 I used a 1.5K resistor as ISR2 to get a nice line level out.

 But the ne602/sa612 requires that the input be in the micro volt range.
 Adjust the values of ISR1 and ISR2 to get the voltage levels of the line-in and microphone down to at most  63 millivolts PP at 50 ohms or 350mV PP at 1500 ohms for use by an ne602/sa612.